RidmaPramuditha/WeMos-D1-Mini-Extension-Board/README.md

 To address this challenge, a low-cost, beginner-friendly IoT development board was created.
 This custom platform is designed to minimize hardware damage during learning, reduce cost, and maximize hands-on opportunities.

-## 📈 Educational Value
-Encourages creativity, experimentation, and problem-solving.

-Reduces fear of hardware damage during trial-and-error learning.

-Helps students understand full-stack IoT concepts—from sensors to coding to deployment.

-Enables a scalable, inclusive model for hybrid STEM education.

-## 🧪 Conclusion
-This development board removes key barriers to hands-on STEM education, making Innovation-Based Learning more practical, accessible, and affordable.
-It empowers students—especially in developing regions—to learn, create, and innovate confidently using real technology.

 ## Specifications:

 - Digital and analog pins are accessible via screw terminals for easy connections.